guydurant/toolboxsf/README.md

 ## Usage

 It is recommended to use the singularity containers to run the scoring functions, they should be downloaded into their own separate folders.
+Running the training and/or validation will create a data folder, within which will be the computed features, saved models and results.

 N.B.
 PointVS requires the pre-trained weights (48_compact\_\_0 at ) for pose classification to be in the same folder.